AURIX™ TC4x Innovative Cybersecurity Architecture

 - Firewall: feasible with hardware filters in MAC and software

 - Combined modes

 - Minimizing latency and maximizing throughput, as an increasing number of security use cases are expected in the future

-- Compliance to new security standards, namely ISO 21434 and UNECE WP.29
+- Your system to comply with the newest security standards, namely ISO 21434 and UNECE WP.29

 - Enabling software-over-the-air use cases, which require secure and safe distribution of software updates from the cloud or within the vehicle network

 - Serving Authenticated Encryption with Associated Data and Authentication with Associated Data solutions, which are expected to gain importance in the future